 As the 13SA becomes more powerful, many states have re-joined, with more coming every year.
 But the United States is still disunited, and many in Washington want to see the entire continent under their rule again, even if it means fighting Texas once more.
 And after that, Deseret.

 In the wake of the Cataclysm and the rise of monsters, magical warlords and the breakdown of civil society, the Texan state government was one of the few powers to organise quickly, taking a hard stand to combat the darkness of this new magical Earth.

 Police and national guardsmen were organised alongside local militia to specialise in fighting the new supernatural elements of the Cataclysm, culminating in the eventual reform of the Texas Rangers as specialist monster and mage hunters, often armed with magical weapons and their own magics.

 These Texas Rangers earned their stars when they eliminated an entire orc horde growing in central Texas, killing the orcish warlord and subjugating the orcs into the republic.

 The Texan government saw its link to the failing federal government as holding them back.
-Things came to a head when Mexican Death Cartels, aligned with the newly formed Nuevo Azteca Empire, occupied El Paso.
+Things came to a head when Mexican Death Cartels, aligned with the newly formed Azteca Nueva Empire, occupied El Paso.